 Current work and interests

-Kirsty joined the unit in October 2018 as a Research Assistant – Dietary Assessment with the NIHR Cambridge BRC Measurement Platform.
+Kirsty joined the unit in October 2018 as a Research Assistant – Dietary Assessment with the Nutrition Measurement Platform.
 She assisted in the development of a new automated tool (Intake24) for capturing dietary intake to assess the diet of the UK population using a standardised approach for the reviewing and rationalisation of the food codes in the food composition database, adapting Intake 24 to appropriately represent the National Diet and Nutrition Survey (NDNS).
 Kirsty also provides support, working in conjunction with Public Health England, to ensure that the food composition database is maintained and kept up to date.

 Part of Kirsty’s role also involves working closely with the interviewers, providing feedback on the quality of the four day diet diaries received, to enable us to obtain better quality data, including face to face interviewer briefings.

 Background and experience